BobFrankston/backem/README.md

 # Caveat
 This is a **work-in-progress** and experimental.
 It is meant more as a prototype than a real offering.
 It is likely to have radical reworks ... or be ignored for months.
+Though I am sharing this publicly I'm treating it as a personal experiment.
 # Usage Notes
 This requires https://github.com/tasmota/decode-config/releases in a directory ../tstools (typically a symbolic link).